IBM/FfDL/etc/examples/horovod/README.md

 ```

 Congratulations, you had submitted your first Horovod TensorFlow job on FfDL.
 You can check your FfDL status either from the FfDL UI or simply run `$CLI_CMD list`

+## TroubleShooting

+* For Kubeadm-DIND cluster, some users are having issue with inter-node pod communication.
+Thus, we suggest you to use a real Kubernetes cluster environment or only use one worker node if you are testing on Kubeadm-DIND environment. (e.g. run `export NUM_NODES=1` before provisioning your cluster)